How Fast Does Anaplastic Thyroid Cancer Grow

 Several factors can influence the growth rate of anaplastic thyroid cancer:

 • Genetic Mutations: The specific genetic mutations present in the tumor can affect its growth rate.
-For example, tumors with TP53 mutations tend to be more aggressive than those without.
+Take this: tumors with TP53 mutations tend to be more aggressive than those without.

 • Tumor Microenvironment: The environment surrounding the tumor, including the presence of immune cells, blood vessels, and growth factors, can influence its growth and spread.